 By Terry are a high-end luxury brand.
-Their formulations are innovative, their approach to make-up is a breath of fresh air, the packaging…..deluxe and obviously the price point reflects all of this.
+Their formulations are innovative, their approach to make-up is a breath of fresh air, the packaging ; all-out-luxe and the price point reflects all of the above.
 For me, it’s a brand that I pick and choose what I invest it and whats worth the buck for me personally.

 Since then, I’ve had more time to try it out and give it a few wears, with different bases and I wanted to give you my review of the foundation after 2 weeks of use.